ui-mumtaz/angularjs/README.md

-Angularjs : Tracking a Form Validity
+ANGULARJS : TRACKING A FORM VALIDITY

 $pristine : true when the form (or any of its input) has not been touched